Two Minutes to Midnight

 IOM Germany Film Screening

-Bio/Filmo Yael Bartana
+Bio/Filmo

-Her work has been exhibited worldwide, and is represented in the collections of many museums, including the Museum of Modern Art, New York; the Tate Modern, London; and the Centre Pompidou, Paris.
-She currently lives and works in Berlin and Amsterdam.
+She is represented in the collections of many museums, including the Museum of Modern Art, New York; the Tate Modern, London; Centre Pompidou, Paris.
+Stedelijk museum, Amsterdam.